PrinceOfBorgo/travel-rs/README.md

 ☕ [**Buy Me A Coffee: PrinceOfBorgo**](https://coff.ee/princeofborgo)

 Every contribution, no matter the size, directly fuels the bot's operation and helps ensure it remains a valuable and accessible tool for everyone.
 Thank you for being a part of the Travel-RS Bot journey!

+## Collaborations and Contributions

+Travel-RS Bot is an open-source project, and I warmly welcome contributions from the community!
+Whether you're a seasoned Rustacean, a Telegram bot enthusiast, or someone passionate about improving travel tools, there are many ways to get involved.

+Your contributions can significantly help enhance the bot, expand its features, and ensure its long-term success.

+### How You Can Contribute

+* **Code Contributions:**
+    * **Bug Reports:** Found an issue?
+Please open a [new issue](https://github.com/PrinceOfBorgo/travel-rs/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=) on GitHub with a detailed description of the bug and steps to reproduce it.
+(This link attempts to pre-fill a bug report template if you have one).
+    * **Feature Requests:** Have an idea for a new command or functionality?
+Feel free to open a [feature request issue](https://github.com/PrinceOfBorgo/travel-rs/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=) to discuss it.
+(This link attempts to pre-fill an enhancement/feature request template).
+    * **Pull Requests:** Want to dive into the code?
+Check out the [issue tracker](https://github.com/PrinceOfBorgo/travel-rs/issues) for open issues, or propose your own improvements.
+Please follow the existing code style and include tests where appropriate.
+* **Documentation:** Improve existing documentation, add new examples, or help translate the bot's features and commands into other languages.
+* **Localization:** Expand the bot's language support by contributing new Fluent localization files or improving existing translations.
+* **Feedback and Ideas:** Even if you don't code, your insights as a user are invaluable!
+Share your thoughts on how the bot could be better or what features you'd love to see.

+### Getting Started

+1.  **Fork the Repository:** Start by forking the `Travel-RS Bot` repository on GitHub.
+2.  **Clone Your Fork:** Clone your forked repository to your local machine.
+3.  **Set Up Your Environment:** Follow the development setup instructions (if any, consider adding a brief "Development Setup" section if not already clear) to get the project running locally.
+4.  **Explore Issues:** Look at the [issue tracker](https://github.com/PrinceOfBorgo/travel-rs/issues) and consider filtering by labels like [`good first issue`](https://github.com/PrinceOfBorgo/travel-rs/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) if you're new to the project, or [`help wanted`](https://github.com/PrinceOfBorgo/travel-rs/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) for more complex tasks.
+5.  **Submit a Pull Request:** Once you've made your changes, create a pull request to the `main` branch of the original repository.
+Please describe your changes clearly and link to any relevant issues.

+I'm committed to providing a welcoming and inclusive environment for all contributors.
+If you have any questions or need guidance, don't hesitate to open an issue or reach out directly.

+Let's build something amazing together!

 ## Roadmap